OSUSecLab/SgxPectre/README.md

 # SgxPectre Attacks
-Practical Spectre attacks against Intel's SGX enclaves.
+Practical Spectre attacks against Intel's SGX enclaves, including Intel signed privileged enclaves, e.g., quoting enclaves.

 ## Overview
 SgxPectre Attacks resulted from a research project conducted by security researchers at The Ohio State University.
 The study systematically explores the insecurity of Intel SGX due to branch target injection attacks and micro-architectural side-channel attacks.
 The research is one of a series of [research projects](http://web.cse.ohio-state.edu/~zhang.834/projects/sgx-side-channels.html) on SGX side channels  in which OSU researchers have been involved.